 Here on JacobsAquarium.com you'll notice we have the care requirements listed for each plant we sell on every product page.
 Although these are generic tips, they do help point you in the right direction.
 However, I thought it would help to further explain what these care requirements mean.
 Below you'll find our definition of each one.
 Please note that some of the opinions expressed in these paragraphs are just that, our opinions and not necessarily will they help you grow each plant we sell with 100% success.
-Allot of what goes into keeping a aquatic plant alive depend on the grower, the hobbyist, you.
+Allot of what goes into keeping aquatic plants alive will depend on the grower.

 Scientific Name: A scientific name is used by scientists to define the genus and species of aquatic plants.
 They hold no bearing on the care of a aquatic plant but are simply provided by us to help in anyway, should you desire to further research our plants.

 Light Requirement: Some plants prefer well lit environments while others grow perfectly fine in dim, shady areas of a planted tank or ecosystem.
 The lighting requirements we list on each plant product page define the best possible environment the plant will grow in.
 Some plants that prefer high light for example can still grow in medium to low light environments, but for the sake of providing accurate and helpful information.
 We list the most desired lighting conditions for each plant.
 If you are unable to provide the proper lighting conditions for the plants you're interested in, we recommend doing further research.
 You may be able to get away with growing the plants you desire in lighting conditions that are dimmer or brighter then what we recommend.